 - Drift for Salesforce Permission Set - Administrator

 - Click Manage Assignments - From here you will assign the permission set to the individual users by clicking add assignment

 Now, navigate to Setup > Installed Packages and click Configure next to Drift for Salesforce

 A setup page will open confirming the previous steps.
 Click Start sync

 We’ll begin syncing your historical Drift Conversation data (may take up to 3 hours) and will send over data for new conversations real-time going forward

 In this section, we’ll walk through how to add Drift Conversation information to your Account, Lead, and Contact Page Layouts.

-- Then click on Page Layouts and select the Layout you would like to modify (we’ll choose Account Layout)
+- Click on Page Layouts and select the Layout you would like to modify (we’ll choose Account Layout)

-- Next, select Related Lists and find the Drift Conversations Related List.
+- Select Related Lists and find the Drift Conversations Related List.
 Drag that onto the Related List section of the Page Layout

 To choose the fields to display in the Related List, click on the properties icon and Add or Remove Selected Fields

-- We recommend adding these fields to Accounts, Leads, and Contacts in the order stated:
+- Add these fields to Accounts, Leads, and Contacts in the order stated: